Eirikr70/swag-blocklists/README.md

 This script is quite basic, so any improvement proposal will be welcome.
 It can also be used with any other reverse-proxy, taking care of the destination path.

-You can also change the list of the public blocklists you want aggregated in url.txt.
+You can also change the list of the public blocklists you want aggregated in `urls.txt`.

 # Usage